Categories: Web

 New Rural Broadband Scheme announced to ensure ubiquitous Irish broadband availability

-Communications Minister Pat Rabbitte has today announced new Rural Broadband Scheme which hopes to identify the remaining small percentage of Irish households and businesses unserviced by current broadband providers.
+Communications Minister Pat Rabbitte has today announced a new Rural Broadband Scheme which hopes to identify the remaining small percentage of Irish households and businesses unserviced by current broadband providers.

 Pat Rabbitte - Minister for Communications, Energy and Natural Resources